Welcome to Emily McCormack-Artist’s very first blog on this cold and wintery February 2021.

 STEP FIVE – LIMITED OR EXPANDED OIL PAINTING PALLET

 Of late and this is for those of you who are more advanced with your painting and colour mixing, I have just been using Titanium White, Ultramarine Blue, Cadmium Red or Bright Red, Transparent Red Oxide or Burnt Sienna and lemon yellow.
 You could also add if you wanted Yellow Ochre, Alizarin Crimson and ivory black.

 By using this limited pallet, I have discovered incredible greys, greens and violets and my overall colour mixing and colour reduction has improved.

-Other artists that used limited pallets were Andres Zorn, a Swedish artist of the late 19th century who just used 4 colours – vermillion, ivory black, white and yellow ochre – some recon he used cadmium red instead of vermillion which was toxic – with these colours he could make blue using the black, greens and purples, browns and stunning greys.
+Other artists that used limited pallets were Andres Zorn, a Swedish artist of the late 19th century who just used 4 colours – vermilion, ivory black, white and yellow ochre – some recon he used cadmium red instead of vermilion which was toxic – with these colours he could make blue using the black, greens and purples, browns and stunning greys.
 Rembrandt’s pallet consisted of yellow ochre, burnt sienna, burnt umber, white, black and a red such as cadmium red deep.